 University of St Andrews researchers led by Professor John Irvine have put forward an important step in electricity storage which is generated by intermittent energy sources.
 In the energy conservation field, there is a continuous quest for scientists and researchers worldwide.
 And the development by the St Andrews researchers is considered a great success.

-This invention will make storage of power very reliable and economical, which is generated from intermittent energy power generation sources like wind, solar, and other similar sources.
+This invention will make the storage of power very reliable and economical, generated from intermittent energy power generation sources like wind, solar, and other similar sources.
 Professor John Irvine and his team used solid oxide cells (SOCs) in this process.
 SOCs perform at very high efficiency over a wide range of scales and thus offer the best prospects.
-Solid oxide cells (SOCs) can operate as fuel cells by oxidizing to produce electricity as well as electrolysis cells in electrolyzing water to produce hydrogen and oxygen gases.
+Solid oxide cells (SOCs) can operate as fuel cells by oxidizing to produce electricity and electrolysis cells in electrolyzing water to produce hydrogen and oxygen gases.
 Though this electrochemical method was known earlier, the scientists so far were struggling with the development of the electrodes required in this process to deliver high, long-lasting electrocatalytic activity while ensuring cost and time-efficient manufacturing of them.

 These newly developed electrode structures deliver very high performances in both fuel cell and electrolysis mode and both the nanostructures and corresponding electrochemical activity.
 The electrodes showed no degradation during 150 hours of rigorous testing.
-It’s expected this breakthrough will have very wide applications that even might support handheld electronic devices, cars, and even buildings.
+It’s expected this breakthrough will have vast applications that even might support handheld electronic devices, cars, and even buildings.